heritage-happenings/heritage-happenings.github.io/pages/What-is-the-meaning-of-the-three-roses.md

 ## Three Roses

-> Why three roses in the primary decorative elements of the building?
+>_Why the three roses in the primary decorative elements of the building?_

 * https://www.popsugar.com/love/Meaning-Roses-What-Number-Roses-Means-14080476